Amir Alagić

 Amir Alagić (born 5 March 1960) is a Bosnian-Australian professional football manager.

 Managerial career

 Alagić started his coaching career in 1996 in Australia, where he migrated, and then managed clubs in Europe and Asia.
 He also managed Bosnia and Herzegovina U19.
 In 2004, he was appointed head coach of Bruneian club DPMM FC and won the domestic double there, instigating a stint with the country's national football team a year later.
 In 2020, he was appointed as the manager of Sri Lanka national team.
 He resigned as coach of Sri Lanka after the 2023 AFC Asian Cup qualification, as Sri Lanka, rated as the weakest team in the group, were eliminated without scoring a point and only two goals.

+In July 2025, he was appointed head coach of reigning champions FC Fassell of the LFA First Division in Liberia.
+He was relieved of his post in November.